The Longest Lasting Flooring for Your Home

-You want to look at the wood species in terms of hardness, porosity, provenance, base color and grain.
+You want to look at the wood species in terms of hardness, porosity, provenance, base color, and grain.
 There are two main categories of solid hardwood species on the market in the USA.
 The first is locally grown domestic species.
-In particular, red oak, maple, hickory, ash, beech, American cherry, walnut, birch and pine.
+In particular, red oak, maple, hickory, ash, beech, American cherry, walnut, birch, and pine.
 Second is exotic species that they import into the USA from all over the world.
-These include Brazilian cherry, teak and walnut, along with acacia, mahogany, tigerwood and rosewood, to name a few.
+These include Brazilian cherry, teak, and walnut, along with acacia, mahogany, tigerwood, and rosewood, to name a few.
 As you can imagine, different hardwood species have different price points – domestic species tend to be slightly cheaper than exotic species.

 Red oak is the most popular choice in the USA.
 It is tough and resists dents very well.
 On the contrary, pine tends to be very soft and unforgiving over time under heavy traffic.
 If you are looking for a distressed, lived-in look, this would be adequate.
 Look for the Janka rating of the hardwood.
 A rating of less than 1290 indicates a softer wood.
 Mirage Hardwood Flooring has a table of hardness as a good reference.

 Purchasing completely unfinished, raw hardwood and having it stained and finished on-site will give you a unique and customized finish.
 You want to make sure you have an experienced installer for this but know it will increase the cost.
-Purchasing a pre-finished solid hardwood flooring that is already stained is another option.
+Purchasing pre-finished solid hardwood flooring that is already stained is another option.
 With this, you will be able to see immediately which color you’re getting.

 The width and length are mainly personal preferences.
 Wide long planks have a more unified appearance.
 Thinner planks tend to give a more traditional look.
 Short planks are great for a herringbone or chevron parquet pattern.
 However, the most critical dimension is thickness.
 The standard thickness of most solid hardwood planks is at least 3/4-inch thick.
 You do not want to go any less than this to keep its strength and stability.